airpair/git-powered-collaborative-blogging/post.md

 ## 1 Filling a gap with Social Authoring

-Thanks to StackOverflow's *Social Q&A* platform, we have a reliable, universal go-to for ***long tail*** software knowledge.
+Thanks to StackOverflow's *Social Q&A* platform, we have a reliable, universal go-to for *long tail* software knowledge.
 "Long tail" meaning niche topics that need to be found using lots of words like "Ace Editor onChange event rendering performance with AngularJS".
-On the **short** end of the spectrum, docs by Open Source creators and API companies provide excellent answers for most queries like "AngularJS Directive".
-But what about questions in between, like "How to Build a mobile chat system with Firebase?" or "Should I use AngularJS or Ember?".
+On the *short* end of the spectrum, docs by Open Source creators and API companies provide excellent answers for most queries like "AngularJS Directive".
+But what about questions in between, like "How to scale a mobile chat system with Firebase?" or "Should I use BackboneJS or EmberJS?".

-Independent posts scattered across the web are our best tools for answering ***medium tail***.
-Unfortunately, unless you recognize an author, its hard to know if you're about to read the best or even a good peice on a given subject.
-From the publishers perspective, writing high quality ***long form technical content is hard***.
-Its even harder to maintain.
-Yet more and more frameworks are appearing faster and faster each year, so ***there's a growing demand to cover more permutations of medium tail software knowledge ***.
+Independent posts scattered across the web are our best tools when searching for *medium tail* answers.
+However, unless you recognize an author, its hard to know if you're about to read the best or even a good post on a given subject.
+From the publishing perspective, ***writing high quality long form technical content is hard*** and often even harder to maintain.
+Yet more frameworks are appearing faster and faster each year and with it comes *** a challenge to cover permutations of using different technolgoies together to solve real world problems ***.

-The Social thing to work for Q&A on Stackoverflow.
+The Social thing worked for Q&A on Stackoverflow.
 It also worked for coding on GitHub.
 It even worked for long form encyclopedia content.
-Can we step developer authoring up a notch with some  stackoverflow-github-wikipedia hybrid Social magic?
+Can we step-up developer authoring and create better technical content, more efficiently than ever before with some sort of stackoverflow-github-wikipedia hybrid Social magic?

 ### 1.1 Announcing Social Authoring on AirPair

 Pretty much anything part Git, or Octocat related is going to be cool.
-If you've already enjoyed some of the epic community posts that have gone viral on  AirPair, it gives me great pleasure knowing from today our community content is  about to get way more awesome, as ***authors can now work with readers using Forks and Pull Requests***.
+If you've already enjoyed some of the epic community posts that have gone viral on  AirPair, it gives me great pleasure knowing from today our community content is  about to get way more awesome, because ***authors can now work with readers using Forks and Pull Requests***.

-With our new *GitHub Powered Workflow*, we hope to usher collaboration that will enable more accurate and refined technical writing than ever before.
+With our new *GitHub Powered Workflow*, we hope to usher collaboration that will enable more accurate and refined technical writing.

 ![Collaborate on post using Git](/static/img/pages/posts/authoring-flow.png)

-In this post, I'll cover how we integrated GitHub and many of the cool opportunities that make our new authoring setup significant.
+In this post, I'll cover how we integrated GitHub and many cool opportunities that make our new authoring setup significant.
 We'll end leading into our ***$100,000 Developer Writing Competition***.